ocaml/Zarith/README.md

 Arbitrary-precision integers can be compared correctly using OCaml's polymorphic comparison operators (`=`, `<`, `>`, etc.).
-This requires OCaml version 3.12.1 or later, though.

 Additional features include:
 * a module `Q` for rationals, built on top of `Z` (see `q.mli`)